ysystudio/dotfiles/OS/windows.md

 > winver reports that OS Of course CUDA in WSL2 will not work in Windows 10 without 21H2.

 > if the nvidia graphics driver install on window, then wsl been install also, so do not
-> nee to istall graphics driver in wsl
+> need to istall graphics driver in wsl

 > install cuda